-The test results can be displayed either in PowerShell console (Format-Table) or in a separate graphic chart window (Out-Gridview).
+-OutputFormat Out-GridView– the test results can be displayed either in PowerShell console (Format-Table) or in a separate graphic chart window (Out-Gridview).

 In the following table, the approximate IOPS values for different disk types are shown:

-- Microsoft Exchange 2010 with 5,000 users, each of them getting 75 and sending 30 letters a day, requires at least 3,750 IOPS
+- Microsoft Exchange 2010 with 5,000 users, each of them receives 75 and sends 30 emails per day, will require at least 3,750 IOPS;

-- Microsoft SQL 2008 Server with 3,500 SQL transactions per second (TPS) requires 28,000 IOPS
+- Microsoft SQL 2008 Server with 3,500 SQL transactions per second (TPS) requires 28,000 IOPS;

-- A common Windows application server for 10-100 users requires 10-40 IOPS
+- A common Windows application server for 10-100 users requires 10-40 IOPS.